open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-staking.md

 ### Advances in DeFi and DAO

 DeFi and DAOs hold substantial potential, providing decentralized financial services and decision-making power to communities.
+Discover more about [decentralized finance for project funding](https://www.license-token.com/wiki/decentralized-finance-for-project-funding).

 ### Enhanced Security and Scalability